fippo/warp-snap-sped/draft-hancke-tsvwg-snap.md

 a=sctp-init:AQAAHols3R0AUAAA/////+B5ZR3AAAAEgAgABoLA
 ~~~

-This is equivalent to the following SCTP INIT CHUNK:
+This is equivalent to the following SCTP INIT chunk:

 ~~~
 0                   1                   2                   3